A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy: Numerical results

 In all cases, the main contribution to cell death is caused by viral infection, meaning that the therapy is always at least partially effective.
 The solid lines refer to the situation in which the oxygen concentration is not affected by the tumour and allow us to understand the role of oxygen dynamics; for the sake of brevity, this simulation is only performed in the case $\beta_m<\beta_M$.
-The comparison with the analogous simulation of the full model (dashed lines) shows that more cells are killed by environmental selection in the case of variable oxygen: indeed, hypoxia exerts a more significant action when the tumour needs to adapt to an evolving environment.
+The comparison with the analogous simulation of the full model (dashed lines) shows that more cells are killed by environmental-driven selective pressure in the case of variable oxygen: indeed, hypoxia exerts a more significant action when the tumour needs to adapt to an evolving environment.
 The viral infection is more efficient in the latter case since it takes a long time for the tumour to fully adapt to the hypoxic state and become resistant to the infection.
 When the hypoxia-specific virus is considered, the infection appears significantly more effective.
-It is also remarkable that the environmental selection is more relevant in the last situation: indeed, the value of $\bar{y}$ given by Eq. \eqref{eq:ybar} is now much lower than $\varphi(O)$ (see again Figs. \ref{fig:dyn_normox}b and \ref{fig:inverse}b), as for $\beta_M<\beta_m$ both terms in the square bracket are negative; in other words, the infection favours cells that are less resistant to hypoxia.
-We should therefore conclude that the therapeutic effectiveness is also due to environmental selection.
+It is also remarkable that the environmental-driven selective pressure is more relevant in the last situation: indeed, the value of $\bar{y}$ given by Eq. \eqref{eq:ybar} is now much lower than $\varphi(O)$ (see again Figs. \ref{fig:dyn_normox}b and \ref{fig:inverse}b), as for $\beta_M<\beta_m$ both terms in the square bracket are lower or equal to $0$; in other words, the infection favours cells that are less resistant to hypoxia.
+We should therefore conclude that the therapeutic effectiveness is also due to environmental-driven selective pressure.

 Although the use of hypoxia-selective oncolytic viruses appears promising, our findings also stress that tumour eradication is still far from achieved.
 Furthermore, the cell lines selected are the most proliferative; hence, if the viral infection stopped for some external reason (such as immune response), the tumour would quickly regain its aggressiveness.
 Nonetheless, it is essential to observe that the average epigenetic trait is significantly reduced with respect to the one that environmental conditions would select; consequently, the tumour is now sensitive to standard treatments that lose their effectiveness in hypoxic conditions.
 This suggests that a hypoxic tumour could be effectively treated using a combination of therapies targeting cells with different degrees of adaptation to hypoxia \cite{shengguo11}.